Melissa Falco-Diaz, LMHC - Therapist at Grow Therapy

 What can clients expect to take away from sessions with you?

-In our initial session, there will be brief introductions and discussion of the presenting issues.
-We will discuss goals and expectations for future sessions.
-The first session is really a time to get to know each other and develop a therapeutic partnership.
+In our initial session, we’ll start with brief introductions and discuss the issues you’re currently facing.
+We’ll also talk about your goals and set expectations for our future sessions.
+This first meeting is an opportunity for us to get to know each other and begin building a strong therapeutic partnership.

 Explain to clients what areas you feel are your biggest strengths.

-Having worked with teens and adolescents for over 20 years, I have the experience, knowledge, and, most importantly, the ability to establish a trusted rapport with this particular group of individuals.
+With over 20 years of experience working with teens and adolescents, I have the expertise, knowledge, and, most importantly, the ability to build a trusted rapport with this unique group of individuals.

 About Melissa Falco-Diaz